Table of Contents[Hide][Show]

 I started this pursuit to avoid nasty additives in regular deodorant, but I’m a lifelong convert because it works!

 No, really!
 I was the girl who rejoiced when Secret Clinical Strength came out before prom one year.
 I’ve had to use regular deodorant a few times since I started the natural, and it doesn’t work as well.
 Although not an antiperspirant, it does seem to absorb a lot of wetness.

-After a few weeks of using natural, I noticed an unexpected side effect… I wasn’t sweating as much to begin with.
-Months later, and I notice this even more!
+After a few weeks of using natural deodorant, I noticed an unexpected side effect… I wasn’t sweating as much, to begin with.
+Months later, I notice this even more!

 I urge you to try making your own deodorant.
 Even if you aren’t daunted by the ingredients in your own deo, wouldn’t you feel better knowing you weren’t putting anything on your skin that you couldn’t eat (not that you would want to eat shea butter!)?
 If you do try it, let me know the outcome!